nf-core/website/markdown/events/2022/hackathon-october-2022.md

 - Friederike Hanssen (CET)
 - Michael Heuer (PST)

 You can also report any CoC violations directly to safety [at] nf-co [dot] re.
-Our safety officer, Renuka Kudva, will contact you to follow up on your report.
+Our safety officers will contact you to follow up on your report.

 In your email report, please do your best to include: